jingqiyang/jingqiyang.github.io/README.md

 Hi!
 Welcome to the github repo for Jingqi's website.

-Feel free to check out the index, about, resume, and projs pages.
+Feel free to check out the index, about, resume, and projects pages.